-It was a sound and light show of a handmade model in a basement room based off Braun-Hogenberg’s picture of 1618.
-This was quite a surprise as at first we sat and thought it was a pure history lesson, and then there was smoke that came out, and moving lights that tell a story of Poznan over the centuries.
+It was a sound and light show of a handmade model in a basement room based on Braun-Hogenberg’s picture of 1618.
+This was quite a surprise as at first we sat and thought it was a pure history lesson, and then there was smoke that came out and moving lights that tell a story of Poznan over the centuries.

 We headed out for a quick bite to eat, and some shopping.
-Explorason selected a new summer top, and I picked up a couple of lovely jumpers / sweaters on sale as it is end of winter season.
+Explorason selected a new summer top, and I picked up a couple of lovely jumpers/sweaters on sale as it is the end of the winter season.
 I was quite surprised at how many fashion stores there were.

 We had heard we could make lollipops here, and there was a 4:00 p.m. session (other session times available).
-There was a vast selection of candy for sale here of all shapes, kinds and flavours.
+There was a vast selection of candy for sale here of all shapes, kinds, and flavors.

 When we walked in we seemed to sit around for a while.
 No-one talked to us, so we weren’t too sure.
 But turns out it was just the lack of English and the busyness of the staff.
 But we weren’t too sure we were going to make or create anything at all.

 We stood behind the glass dividers and watched in awe as the staff mixed the boiling liquid and then started the mix.
 Just prior to this they had beckoned us over.
-Next very dark blue food colouring was poured in.
-We could smell the clear liquid – it was banana !
+Next, very dark blue food coloring was poured in.
+We could smell the clear liquid – it was banana!

-Faster than grease lightning, these two ladies pulled, and twisted as the mixture was setting slowly.
+Faster than lightning, these two ladies pulled and twisted as the mixture was setting slowly.